prisma/prisma1/docs/1.0/04-Reference/02-Prisma-API/02-Concepts.md

 There are two kind of API errors:

 * **Application errors** usually indicate that your request was invalid.
-Try to
-* **Internal server errors** usually means that something unexpected happened inside of the Prisma service.
+* **Internal server errors** usually mean that something unexpected happened inside of the Prisma service.
 Check your service logs for more information.

 > **Note**: The `errors` field behaves according to the offical [GraphQL specification for error handling](http://facebook.github.io/graphql/October2016/#sec-Errors).

 ### Application errors

 An error returned by the API usually indicates that something is not correct with the requested query or mutation.
+You might have accidentally made a typo or forgot a required argument in your query.
 Try to investigate your input for possible errors related to the error message.

 #### Troubleshooting